Join the movement

 They also do custom advances for artists moving over from other distributors or labels as an incentive to bring them in.
 Greg revealed they’ve even done an advance for one label for $50 million!

-And one of the best parts about Too Lost is they have an admin publishing service which is a partnership with BMG Publishing.
+Too Lost has an admin publishing service which is a partnership with BMG Publishing.

 And similar to TuneCore Publishing, you do not need to be a distribution client to use their admin publishing service.
 They charge a 15% commission for this service.
 However currently this is only open to select users and you have to apply for the program.